mcastrigno/teamfinder1/README.md

-# CounselorTime
+# Team Finder
-School Counselor Time Auditing Tool
+Team Finder prototype

 ## Compiling and Running
 Make sure you have Maven and Java 8 installed.